astropy/astropy/docs/visualization/wcsaxes/overlaying_coordinate_systems.rst

     overlay = ax.get_coords_overlay('fk5')

-The object returned is a :class:`~wcsaxes.coordinates_map.CoordinatesMap`, the same type of object as ``ax.coord``.
+The object returned is a :class:`~astropy.visualization.wcsaxes.coordinates_map.CoordinatesMap`, the same type of object as ``ax.coord``.
 It can therefore be used in the same way as ``ax.coord`` to set the ticks, tick labels, and axis labels properties: